-Very sensitive to pressure and thermal shock (hot or cold), which causes crazing (surface cracking).
-This soft and fragile gem requires special care.
+Most noteworthy, opals are very sensitive to pressure and thermal shock (hot or cold), which causes crazing (surface cracking).
+Hence, this soft and fragile gem requires special care.

 The Precious Gemstone Emerald is of the green variety of Beryl.
 It is the most famous and valuable green gemstone.
 Its beautiful green color, combined with durability and rarity, makes it one of the most expensive gemstones.

 Most emeralds are highly included, so their toughness (resistance to breakage) is classified as generally poor.
-Emeralds have a hardness of 7.5–8 on the Mohs scale.
+Though Emerald has good hardness, it’s a brittle stone.
+It may develop internal cracks if banged hard or if subject to extreme temperature change.
+Emerald is the birthstone for May and has a hardness of 7.5–8 on the Mohs scale.

 Ruby is distinguished for its bright red color, being the most famed and fabled red gemstone.
 Beside for its bright color, it is a most desirable gem due to its hardness, durability, luster, and rarity.